Academy Sports + Outdoors: 2010s and acquisition by KKR

 In 2011, Academy Sports + Outdoors was acquired by Kohlberg Kravis Roberts (KKR).
 Just months after acquisition, the brand launched an e-commerce store and became a multichannel retailer.
 At that time, Faldyn became CEO and president.
 In 2012, Academy expanded into North Carolina and Kansas.
 In 2014, it expanded into Indiana and Kentucky.
 In 2015, J.K.
 Symancyk became CEO and president.
 At that time, Academy opened its 200th store in Tupelo, Mississippi.
 In 2016, Academy expanded into Illinois and opened a third distribution warehouse in Cookeville, Tennessee.
 In 2018, the company opened its 250th store in Mansfield, Texas.

 IPO, 2020s and further growth

 Academy Sports + Outdoors in Indianapolis, Indiana.
 The store opened in 2024.

 On October 2020, Academy launched an initial public offering and became a public company listed on the Nasdaq with the ticker symbol ASO.
 After going public, a continued national expansion plan was laid out calling for 8-10 stores per year starting in 2022.
 Shares originally stood below $13, but eventually rose to $40 by June 2021.
 After its first public year, Academy debuted on the Fortune 500 list of 2021.

 In 2022, Academy Sports + Outdoors opened its first locations in Virginia and West Virginia.
-It opened its first Ohio location in Zanesville in 2024.
+It opened its first Ohio location in Zanesville in 2024, and announced plans to open 160-180 locations over the next five years.
 In 2025, Academy opened its first locations in Maryland and Pennsylvania.
-The company has plans to open up to 160-180 locations in the next five years, including a location at The Strip in Canton, Ohio.
+In March 2026, it opened a location at The Strip in Canton, Ohio.